 Organic farmers and food companies have to go through extremely rigorous testing before they can be approved for the certification.
 Simply not using pesticides is not enough.
 The land must have not been used for any conventional farming for at least the last three years in order to even be considered.
 They also are not allowed to contain GMO’s, crops that have had DNA segments of other plants, animals, or microbes inserted into their genetic code.
 Going organic additionally ensures you will not be exposed to hormones or antibiotics, as well as other toxic chemicals such as harmful drug ractopamine in animal products.(1)

-This means you will not be ingesting glyphosate (better known as roundup) in your food, either.
-Sadly, a common household gardening supply, roundup has been linked to leaky gut, cancer, and even autism (2).
-As if that alone weren’t enough, choosing organic will avoid synthetic dyes which have been linked to attention deficit disorder and hyperactivity in children(3).
+This means you will not be ingesting glyphosate (better known as roundup) in the food, either.
+A common household herbicide, roundup has been linked to leaky gut, cancer, and even autism (2).
+If that alone weren’t enough, choosing organic will avoid synthetic dyes which have been linked to attention deficit disorder and hyperactivity in children(3).

-Things weren’t always this way.
-In fact, once, all food was organic.
-Those were the days.
+Things weren’t always this way, though.
+At one point, all food was organic.
 This was before and WWII, when all kinds of new chemicals were made available and eventually were used in the big-food industry we know today.
-This is when companies like General Mills and Kellogg’s and started manufacturing food-like products with longer shelf lives which compose the majority of the American diet consumed today.
-Sadly, this food is lacking in some of the most important aspects of nourishment such as live enzymes that come naturally packaged in whole foods to help us digest them better.
-It’s no wonder there are so many digestive complaints and diseases in this day and age.
+This is when companies like General Mills and Kellogg’s and started manufacturing more processed, what some even call “food-like” products with longer shelf lives which compose the majority of the American diet consumed today.
+This food is lacking in some important aspects of nourishment such as live enzymes that come naturally packaged in whole foods to help us digest them better.
+So it’s no wonder there are so many digestive complaints and seemingly otherwise unnatural diseases.

-As people learn more and are waking up to the fact that we are being poisoned by petrochemicals, pesticides, genetically modified organisms, and a seemingly unending list of toxic additives in our food supply, increasing alternatives with integrity are popping up.
+As people learn more and are waking up to the fact that we are, essentially, in the big scheme of things, as the human race, being “poisoned” with huge amounts of unnecessarily disruptive petrochemicals, pesticides, genetically modified organisms, and a seemingly unending list of additives in our food supply, increasing alternatives with integrity are popping up.
 These businesses are booming for the first time since, well, your great grandparents were unknowingly picking an “organic” apple off the tree in their family orchard– as far as I’m concerned, foods laden with pesticides are the ones that should have to have a special name in front of their name.
 There is hope though; people are catching on and the tide is finally turning back to the way it once was, and for good reason.
 It is becoming much more convenient, popular, and affordable to buy organic and I only see this trend gaining more momentum in the years to come.

 In fact, I’m recent years, an even more monumental movement has taken place.
 It goes beyond the somewhat diminishing standards of our USDA to protect food safety in the manner of toxic chemicals— this is called biodynamic farming.
 Biodynamic farming utilized methods meant to replenish the soil, which is more needed than ever while many say we are running out of good soil due to destruction- based chemical agriculture.
 Instead of the merely wiping out entire species whether it be bugs or weeds, biodynamic farming works to replenish the soil, plants, and in turn you, by using regenerative methods like crop rotation, companion planting and livestock in order to help fertilize the ground naturally and sustainably.
 This is one of the best long- term solutions for nearly every problem we face, from pollution, to cancers, chemical poisoning’s, starvation, mass deaths of critical creatures for our environment and food supply like bees and butterflies, as well as GMOs.
 When we simply support the God- given mechanisms instilled in this earth, we all flourish, from the smallest organism to the largest and most complex including us.
 This allows us as humans to benefit alongside the organisms that keep us humming along “behind the scenes”.
 If there is any one aspect of labeling on a food you can look for, this is definitely the certification you want to look for and support.